quanghuy192/dev-project/README.md

 &nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;    Otherwise, connect DB to see more <br>

 V) Running the Application:  <br>
 &nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;    1.
-Using Spring Boots with thymeleaf so we just only run Main in DevProjectApplication.java, then we can access the web browser: <br>
+Using Spring Boots with thymeleaf so we just only run Main in migration.DevProjectApplication.java, then we can access the web browser: <br>
 &nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;    http://localhost:8080/ <br>
 &nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;    2.
 We only create 3 template: <br>
 &nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;    -  http://localhost:8080/index : The first page when user need to register or login <br>